turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/environment_setup.markdown

 ### XCode & Command Line Tools

 XCode is a huge suite of development tools published by Apple.
+If we wanted to develop software for the Apple Ecosystem (iPhone apps, Mac OS Apps, etc), we would use XCode as our editor.
+But even if we aren't working in this ecosystem, XCode provides some system dependencies that we'll want to have available.

 You'll want to install it before attempting to install anything else.

 1. Install XCode from the Apple App Store
 2. Open the application after installing and agree to the SLA terms